Blog

 What Are Frontend Metrics?

-Frontend metrics focus on the user-facing side of the system, evaluating how quickly and efficiently the interface loads and responds to user interactions.
-These metrics are essential for improving website performance and creating a seamless user experience.
+Frontend metrics are performance testing measures that focus on the client side of the system.
+They show how fast the interface loads and responds, helping improve website performance and deliver a seamless user experience.

 Key Frontend Metrics